zmlka/undisciplinary/archinect_patrick_schumacher_podcast.md

 For a long time it was always like this.
-An ebb and flow with basically one project at a time, one competition at a time, until the end of the year or the beginning of the next, when Rolf Fehlbaum from Vitra stepped in and I ended up being given the project.
+An ebb and flow with basically one project at a time, one competition at a time, until the end of the year or the beginning of the next, when Rolf Fehlbaum from Vitra stepped in and I ended up being given the project[^fire].
 It was my first experience designing something which wasn't a competition.
+[^fire]: The Vitra Frie Statsion.

 So that was the early days.
 In these charrette-modes when we met and fought over designs Zaha would also pull all nighters with us, and we would then just